pAP3R/localh0st/content/post/asus-afl/index.md

 `sudo chroot . ./qemu-arm-static -E LD_PRELOAD=/firmadyne/libnvram.so /usr/sbin/httpd`

 Now to set up afl++?
+Need to get the bin accepting requests from stdin, and exit after the request is handled

-Modiffied source to exit after request is handled:
+Modified source to exit after request is handled:
 ```C
 if(filter_ban_ip())
 {